paulhtyang/Genome-simulation/README.md

 # Genome-simulation
-Establish the golden standard for NGS data analytics
+Establish the golden standards for NGS data analytics Software tools are required